All dairy pricing trends are based on USDA and CME data as of March 11, 2026.

 Shell Eggs

-Urner Barry reported that all shell egg markets were down this week.
-Demand is only fair, and supply is becoming increasingly available, according to analysts.
-Incidents of Highly Pathogenic Avian Influenza (HPAI) do continue to spread, however.
-The USDA reports 19 confirmed cases affecting commercial flocks over the last 30 days, impacting over 4.6M birds.
+Urner Barry reported that all shell egg markets were up sharply this week.
+Demand is good, driven primarily by the retail channel, and supply remains pressured due to the increase in positive cases of bird flu across the country, according to analysts.
+The USDA is reporting 38 confirmed cases of Highly Pathogenic Avian Influenza (HPAI) in commercial flocks over the last 30 days, impacting nearly 14M birds.

 Milk & Cream